LuizMilare/desafio-bees-data-eng/README.md

 *  **Goal:** Ingestion of data in its raw form.

-*  **Process:** Data is extracted from the API with pagination and persisted in `.json` format.
+*  **Process:** Data is extracted from the API with pagination, partitioned by ingestion date and persisted in `.json` format.
 The ingestion script uses retry logic and a defined timeout per request.
 Pages that fail are skipped and logged, and an error is raised to trigger Airflow alerts.
 This layer should work as the source of truth.